 May 1st is sometimes called “MayDay.”
 Many Pagans and Witches in the Northern Hemisphere also celebrate their rites of spring on May 1st, which we call Beltane.
 Beltane is honored as the mid-point of the season, and the highest point of the seasonal tide, which is why we call it a “Grand Sabbat.”
 It is grand because it is the most potent peak of outward flowing energies, and therefore an ideal time to work magick.

 Beltane is a whole 6-week waxing season, and you can celebrate it any time you like up until its peak, but I do not agree that May 1st is it’s peak.
-I believe that you still have a few more days to celebrate!
-In 2017, the Astrological date of Beltane falls on Friday, May 5th.
+It typically falls later in the first week of May.
+To find the astrological date this year: https://www.archaeoastronomy.com/

 To use a sexual metaphor (which is apt for Beltane), celebrating on May 1st and then packing it in, as though the moment is over, is like premature ejaculation and rolling over to fall asleep while your partner is still all hot and bothered.
 Don’t stop now!
 We are just getting to the good part!
 Let’s squeeze every delicious drop out of this most succulent season!